5 Steps To Dealing With Ghosting

-It’s the stuff romantic comedies are NOT made of: Man and Woman meet, have a few wonderful dates and wind up in bed together.
+You know the story: you meet, have a few wonderful dates and wind up in bed together.
 Everything is peachy.
-Cut to a week later and her phone has a conspicuous lack of activity.
+Cut to a week later and your phone has a conspicuous lack of activity.
 Two weeks go by and… tumbleweeds.
-Like the Kingston’s in the Arnott’s Family Assorted packet, he has disappeared and he will never be seen again.
+Before you know it, you realise your date has disappeared and will never be seen again.

 The good news is that there is a way to prevent being ghosted – sort of.
 “In today’s technology-centric world, many people think they ‘know’ someone just because they have had a few conversations (and Googled them!),” says Charles.
 “But the truth is: getting to really know someone takes time, as people reveal who they are over the course of dating.
 The best way to ‘prevent’ ghosting is to manage your own expectations.
 Recognise that you are both getting to know each other… and some people – while nice at the beginning – aren’t worthy of a full investment.”

 Ready to start dating again?
 Sign up to eharmony and tell us a bit about yourself, we will use all our research plus the strength of our matching algorithm to find you that special someone to fill your heart with joy, laughter and that butterfly-like feeling.

 If this article gave you the confidence to find your match, try eHarmony today!Join Now